 Prior to joining Sigma in April 2012, he worked for a substantial privately held property company for nine years working on various investment and development opportunities encompassing office, industrial and retail sectors.
 During this time Malcolm was involved in the acquisition, on-going management, development and disposal of a number of property schemes ranging in value from £1m to in excess of £100m.

-Duncan is the Group Regeneration Director and has been key in developing the overall Partnership model, working with local government partners, and has been at the forefront in setting up the successful partnerships currently on the company’s books, such as in Solihull, Salford, and Liverpool.
+Duncan is Group Regeneration Director and has been key in developing our overall Partnership model, working with local government partners, and has been at the forefront in setting up the successful partnerships currently on the company’s books.
 Duncan works closely with the government promoting these innovative and long term investment approaches to achieving sustainable regeneration.
-Duncan served as a Non-Executive Director of the British Waterways Board and Scottish Canals and has recently been appointed in a similar capacity by the Secretary of State for Transport to the board of HS2 Ltd, the new high speed railway to be built between London and the north.
+Duncan served as a Non-Executive Director of the British Waterways Board and Scottish Canals and has recently completed a six year term on the board of HS2 Ltd, the new high speed railway to be built between London and the north.
 He also serves on the Capital Investment Advisory Board in the Government’s Department of International Trade (DIT).